rpetit3/illumina-cleanup/README.md

 Exiting
 ```

 In the above example, there are mulitple errors.
-Lines 4 and 5 (`LINE 4:ERROR` or `LINE 5:ERROR`) suggest that based on the given paths the FASTQs did not exist.
+Lines 4 and 5 (`LINE 4:ERROR` or `LINE 5:ERROR`) suggest that based on the given paths the FASTQs do not exist.
 The sample name `test002` has been used multiple times, and must be corrected.
-There is also and issue with the header line not following the expected structure.
+There is also an issue with the header line that must be looked into.

 ### `--max_cpus` vs `--cpus`
 By default when Nextflow executes, it uses all available cpus are used to queue up processes.
-As you might imagine, if your on a single server with multiple users, this approach (use all cpus) might annoy other users.
+As you might imagine, if you are on a single server with multiple users, this approach (use all cpus) might annoy other users.
 To circumvent this feature, two parmeters have been included `--max_cpus` and `--cpus`.

 ```